 1. Interactive pre-supper time play

-This post contains affiliate links, which means if you make a purchase when clicking a link I will make a small commission which helps maintain this blog (and maybe the Chirpies’ weekend catnip habit too!) but won’t cost you a penny more!
+This post contains affiliate links, which means if you make a purchase when clicking a link I will make a small commission which helps maintain this blog (and maybe the Chirpies’ weekend catnip habit too!) but won’t cost you a cent more!
 Read my full disclosure.

 2. Create several little kingdoms in your home